meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ---

-## X. Interlude: The Probabilistic Roots of Control
+## IX.
+Interlude: The Probabilistic Roots of Control

 The ontological crisis defined by Deleuze — where the subject is decomposed to a numerical norm or a data-stream — is not a novel consequence of digital technology.
 It can be read as the refinement of a core conflict embedded in 19th-century probability theory.
 This inheritance, which later shaped Wiener's Wiener's cybernetic environment, originates in the intense, fraught relationship between Russian mathematicians Pafnuty Chebyshev and Andrey Markov.